 In this article I’m going to talk about some of the different characteristics that go into purchasing a digital piano for a church setting.
 There are a number of things you have to consider, and this decision is not always the easiest to make, as you are not making it for the benefit of just one person, but for the enjoyment of a group of people.

 After discussing some of the different characteristics, we will then look at different pianos for different levels of expertise and outline some of the best options from companies like the Roland and Yamaha.

 Below, check out our interactive table that features a variety of great pianos that are most ideal for a church setting.

 When looking at a digital piano for a church, you first have to understand that this is not like other performance settings, and the people in the pews is something you always have to take into account.

 Different churches play different styles of music, and different styles of music require different instruments or tones, or even styles of piano.
 For example, some churches may only sing traditional hymns or classic songs, only desiring to hear the classic sound of a grand or upright piano and possibly some strings.

 Other churches, on the other hand, are heaped in tradition of gospel songs dipped heavily in rhythm and blues or jazzy chords, necessitating the use of a machine with electric piano voices and some synthesizers.

 Another factor to take into account is the breadth of the use of the church equipment.
 Some churches are small, and only need one person to bring his or her personal piano to church every session.
 Other churches are massive, and therefore require a specific piano set to be bought and be stationary within the church.

-Below, please take a look at some of the best-selling digital pianos available on Amazon, and see how well they compare to the instruments we discuss today:
+Below, please take a look at some of the best-selling digital pianos available online, and see how well they compare to the instruments we discuss today: